sparqlunicorn/sparqlunicornGoesGIS/README.md

 For Nomisma/Kerameikos queries the geom as `?lat` and `?long` is needed.

 For LinkedGeodata queries geometries as `?geo` --> `POINT (x y)` is needed.

+For DBpedia/GeoNames queries the geom as `?lat` and `?lon` is needed.

 ## Sample queries